ferparra/My-Readwise/pages/Shreyas Is Doing a Live... (highlights).md

 	  https://t.co/1NmVhRbIS1

-	  Principle 2: You must block time in your calendar for deep work.
+	  Principle 2: You must block time in your calendar for [[deep work]].
 Nothing new here for people who've followed me for a while :) ([View Tweet](https://twitter.com/swyx/status/1492687649823334402))
 	- Q: How to manage notifications?

 	  trim channels, no Slack on phone, but respond to DMs ASAP